lukecav/awesome-woocommerce/README.md

 * [Perfect WooCommerce Brands](https://wordpress.org/plugins/perfect-woocommerce-brands/) -  Perfect WooCommerce Brands allows you to show product brands in your WooCommerce based store.
 * [Premmerce WooCommerce Variation Swatches](https://wordpress.org/plugins/premmerce-woocommerce-variation-swatches/) -  This plugin flexibly extends standard features of the WooCommerce attributes and variations.
 * [Shipping Zones by Drawing for WooCommerce](https://wordpress.org/plugins/shipping-zones-by-drawing-for-woocommerce/) -  Define your WooCommerce shipping zones by drawing them on a map.
+* [Facebook for WooCommerce](https://wordpress.org/plugins/facebook-for-woocommerce/) -  Grow your business on Facebook!
+Use this official plugin to help sell more of your products using Facebook.
+After completing the setup, you'll be ready to create ads that promote your products and you can also create a shop section on your Page where customers can browse your products on Facebook.

 ## Action Scheduler
 * [Action Scheduler Timeout Monitor](https://github.com/Prospress/action-scheduler-timeout-monitor/) -  Gather additional information about subscription action scheduled events which timeout.